 Assumption to Present Student-produced Performance of Godspell

-Broadway returns to Worcester in February when Assumption College presents a student-run production of the 2012 revival of Godspell on February 28 and 29, at 7:30 p.m. in the state-of-the-art Jeanne Y. Curtis Performance Hall on campus, 500 Salisbury Street, Worcester.
+Broadway returns to Worcester in February when Assumption presents a student-run production of the 2012 revival of Godspell on February 28 and 29, at 7:30 p.m. in the state-of-the-art Jeanne Y. Curtis Performance Hall on campus, 500 Salisbury Street, Worcester.
 Tickets are $15 for the general public and $5 for students.
-(Assumption students, use the code ACSTUDENT to receive the discount.)
+(Use the code ACSTUDENTS for the student discount.)

 According to Music Theatre International (MTI), the 2012 Broadway revival is “a masterful retelling of the original sensation, injected with contemporary references and dazzling new arrangements.”
 Godspell, composed by Grammy- and Academy Award-winner Stephen Schwartz and John-Michael Tebelak, is a collection of parables, primarily from the Gospel of Matthew.
 MTI writes that Godspell follows “a small group of people” as they “help Jesus Christ tell different parables by using a wide variety of games, storytelling techniques and a hefty dose of comic timing.”
 The story is punctuated by a musical score, based on traditional hymns, that has come to be well-loved, perhaps the best-known of them being “Day by Day,” which appeared on the Billboard singles chart in 1972.

 “Godspell was first staged in 1971 by a group of creative students studying at Carnegie Mellon University,” said Joe Kwiatkowski, campus minister and director of liturgical music, who will direct the production.
 “Staying true to that concept, with the exception of my involvement, everything will be done by the students: lighting design, sound design, choreography, and set design.
 The goal of this production is to make it as much of a student-driven presentation as possible.”